Blake-Caldwell/MPN-Drift-Detection/README.md

    - **Python 3.10:** Download the appropriate installer from https://www.python.org/downloads/ .
    - **pip:** Python's package installer (comes bundled with Python).
+   - **configs/default.yaml:** the configs and default.yaml files are necessary if not passing a configuration in.
+See default.config to view essential variables.

 2. **Setting up the Environment:**